APSIS-ANALYSIS/PERIGEE/docs/install_external_libs.md

 $ sudo apt-get install cmake
 ```

-If you are an advanced user and wants to build cmake youself, consult this page: https://cmake.org/install/
+If you are an advanced user and wants to build cmake youself, consult this page: https://cmake.org/install/ You may encounter issues like the lack of openssl in the system, which can be conveniently resolved by, e.g., `sudo apt install libssl-dev`.
+Of course to tell the system to load the correct CMake, you may also want to modify PATH in the .bashrc or .bash_profile file.

 If you are using a cluster, cmake can be loaded by
 ```sh